EffectOrientedProgramming/book/Chapters/04_Superpowers.md

     sendToManualQueue:
       userName
 ```

+The `orElse` creates a new Effect with a fallback.
+The `sendToManualQueue` simulates alternative fallback logic.

 ```scala mdoc
 // fails - with retry and fallback runScenario(NeverWorks):
   effect5
 ```

+We run the effect again in the `NeverWorks` scenario
+  , causing it to execute the fallback Effect.

-## Effect Example 6.
+## Effect 6.
 Concurrent Execution

-`fireAndForget` is an extension method, whose implementation we are hiding for now.
+Effects can be run concurrently and as an example, we can at the same time as the user is being saved, send an event to another system.

 ```scala mdoc:silent
 val effect6 =